JChandraKiran/Sudoku-Solver/README.md

 # Sudoku-Solver
-This will solve the sudoku puzzle if we enter appropriate numbers.
+This is a python program to solve the sudoku puzzle.
+If we enter appropriate numbers, it will find solution.

 This will find solution for upto hard level puzzles.